MFG MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR 2019

-In accordance with Section 54 of the Modern Slavery Act 2015 this statement sets out Motor Fuel Group’s (MFG) approach to understanding potential modern slavery risks within its business and the actions that are being taken to ensure that there is no slavery or human trafficking in its business and supply chains.
-This statement relates to actions and activities for the financial year ending 31 December 2017.
+In accordance with Section 54 of the Modern Slavery Act 2015 this statement sets out CD&R Firefly Holdco Ltd and all its operating subsidiaries’ collectively known as Motor Fuel Group’s (MFG), approach to understanding potential modern slavery risks within its business and the actions that are being taken to ensure that there is no slavery or human trafficking in its business and supply chains.
+This statement relates to actions and activities for the financial year ending 31 December 2019.

 MFG recognises its responsibility to take a proactive approach to slavery and human trafficking and is committed to preventing slavery and human trafficking in all areas of its business and supply chain.